WorkplaceX/ApplicationDoc/Application.Cli/Database/Blob/Doc.ContentIntegrate.Home.md

 # Web Application Framework <i class="fas fa-home"></i>
 WorkplaceX is an opensource framework to develop administrative web applications.
 It's a platform to build data solutions (ERP and CRM) together with content management systems (CMS) in one product.
-It helps to streamline business application development and is built with latest technology and standards.
+It helps to streamline business application development and it is built with latest technology and standards.

-Target audience are companies to organize data, content, documentation and business processes.
+Target audience are companies to:
+* Manage, capture and coordinate transactional data
+* Organize and publish content and documentation
+* Handle business processes and workflows

 (Note)
 **Info:** WorkplaceX applications run on **Windows** and **Linux** web servers.